zubinchopra/portaldocs/portal-sdk/generated/portalfx-forms-working-with-edit-scopes.md

     }
 ```

-The code above creates a new set of form field objects which are bound to the edit scope.
+For more information about form fields, see [portalfx-controls.md#forms](portalfx-controls.md#forms).

 <a name="working-with-edit-scopes-editscopeaccessor"></a>
 ### EditScopeAccessor

-Form fields require a binding to one or more EditScope observables.
+Form fields require a binding to one or more `EditScope` observables.
 Consequently, they have two constructor overloads.
 Extension developers can configure this binding by supplying a path from the root of the EditScope/Form model down to the observable to which the form field should bind.
 They can do this by selecting one of the two form field constructor variations.

 In this discussion, `<dir>` is the `SamplesExtension\Extension\` directory and  `<dirParent>`  is the `SamplesExtension\` directory.
 Links to the Dogfood environment are working copies of the samples that were made available with the SDK.